JVital2013/vitality-goes/docs/config.md

 * `[fdfc_16]`: A unique identifier for the image.
 This can be anything, but it must be unique and contain no spaces
 * `path`: The folder that holds all the images for a particular GOES product.
 In this example, it uses the `{GOES16}` variable defined in the `Paths` section of config.ini
 * `title`: How the image will be labeled in Vitality GOES
 * `videoPath`: the name of the video file that contains the timelapse of this product.
-Videos must be rendered seperately (ex. by the [provided script](scripts.md#createvideos-abish)), and they must be kept in the `html/videos` folder of Vitality GOES.
+Videos must be rendered seperately (by the [provided script](scripts.md#createvideos-abish) or any other means), and they must be kept in the `html/videos` folder of Vitality GOES.
 If you're not rendering timelapse videos, comment or remove this line.

 ## emwin.ini